singh-man/books/crackingTheCoding/17_hard.md

 ```
 To analyze the efficiency, we can think about the efficiency of each part of the algorithm.

-- Reading in the data is linear with respect to the size of the data, so it takesO(B  + P) time, where B is the number of baby names and P is the number of pairs of synonyms.
+- Reading in the data is linear with respect to the size of the data, so it takes O(B + P) time, where B is the number of baby names and P is the number of pairs of synonyms.
 This is because we only do a constant amount of work per piece of input data.
 - To compute the frequencies, each edge gets "touched" exactly once across all of the graph searches and each node gets touched exactly once to check if it's been visited.
 The time of this part is O(B + P).

 Therefore, the total time of the algorithm is O(B + P).
 We know we cannot do better than this since we must at least read in the B + P pieces of data.

 **17.8	Circus Tower:** A circus is designing a tower routine consisting of people standing atop one another's shoulders.
 For practical and aesthetic reasons, each person must be both shorter and lighter than the person below him or her.
 Given the heights and weights of each person in the circus, write a method to compute the largest possible number of people in such a tower.